jstiete/E-Mail-Parser/README.md

 The priority for getting the keywords value is: default value, value from e-mail, metadata!
 (Default values are overwritten by e-mail or metadata).
 Have a look in the script files for more information.

+# Easy start with generated Test Mails
+Clone the repository and run the script from `generateTestmails.py` from `Testprogramme/E-Mail/` this will create different E-mails with photos.
+Copy this mails to `Parser/InputData/` and run the `MailParser.py` script.
+You do not need to change the configuration etc. It should work out of the box and moves the images from the e-mails to the output folder.
+To get full function range you need to install Exiftool and pyexiftool (see [license](#License)).

 # Configuration of the parser
 ## Define a Category Tree (if you want to use categories)